Data Analysis with Python: Basics (2025 Guide)

 What should I learn first: NumPy or pandas?

 Start with pandas for DataFrames and common operations (filter, select, groupby, merge).
-Learn essential NumPy concepts (arrays, vectorized operations) as you need them.
+Learn essential NumPy concepts as you need them.

 How do I handle missing values correctly?